AustinCodingAcademy/advanced-syllabus/ReadMe.md

 Don't clone this repo.
-It is a dynaic online resource to be updated by me.
+It is a dynamic online resource to be updated by me.
 If you want to know what we are doing each day this is how you will know.
+Bookmark the url.

 Resources
 * [Video Playlist](https://www.youtube.com/watch?list=PLB3lIeK4NB6ttv_zz3r93b78UQWkM-wIm&v=eoze1pmNoBg)